 So, pay attention and read the statistics of your blog.
 What works best?
 What brings more new visits?
 For example, some months ago I wrote this post about travel storytelling: Let’s talk about travel storytelling.

 It gets more than 200 visits every day and I receive 2-4 new questions per week regarding this topic.
 Thanks to that, it generated 6 new blog posts, so far.
 And each of them gets 50-70 visits per day.
 Blogging is like the domino game.
 The first step leads to the next.

 Specifically, this post was written to answer a question from a new blogger in Germany.

 As a matter of fact, 52 people have sent me the same question: Does post size matter for SEO, today?

 Write down your blog’s monthly traffic and start writing a new blog post daily with less than 300 words.
 Wait until the end of the first month and check your monthly statistics.
 I bet that you won’t see any huge difference.

 After that, keep notes of the new numbers.
-The following 30 days, publish a new post daily with 1000 – 1500 words each.
+In the following 30 days, publish a new post daily with 1000 – 1500 words each.
 At the end of the month compare the new statistics of your blog.
 I am sure that your blog’s growth will surprise you.
 Wait for 10-15% positive growth.